munirmah/Resume-Generator/README.md

 Welcome to the **Resume Generator**!
 This tool is designed to simplify and streamline the process of creating consistent, professional resumes.
 By separating content from styling, you can focus on crafting compelling resumes while the tool handles the formatting.

---- GIF of the tool in action ---
+> [!WARNING]
+> Developed and tested on Fedora Linux.
+The tool may not work as expected on other operating systems.

 ## Overview
-The **Resume Generator** leverages Go and LaTeX to provide powerful and customizatble soltiuon for resume creation.
-Here's how it works:
+The **Resume Generator** leverages Go and LaTeX to provide powerful and customizatble solution for resume creation.
+The princile behind this tool is to create a separation of concerns:

- - **Content**: Define your resume content in a `YAML` file, focusing on just the information not the formatting.
+ - **Content**: Define your resume content in a `YAML` file.

- - **Styling**: The styling is managed through LaTeX templates.
-You can choose from a variety of templates or create your own to match your personal style.
+ - **Styling**: The typesetting is managed through LaTeX templates.

- - **Generation**: The tool combines your resume content with the selected template to create a professional PDF resume.
+ - **Generation**: The tool combines your resume content with the selected template to create a PDF output.

 ## Features:

 - **YAML-Powered**: Your resume live in a human readable `YAML` file, making it easy to update and maintain.
 - **Customizable**: Choose from a variety of templates or create your own to match your personal style.
-- **Live Preview**: Make changes to your resume content and see the results rendered in near real-time.
+- **Live Preview**: Make changes to your resume content and see the results rendered in *near* real-time.
 - **Cover Letter Support**: Generate cover letters alongside your resume by including a cover letter in your `YAML` file.
 - **Obsidian Integration**: Use the Obsidian Kanban plugin to track your application process in Obsidian.
 - **Interactive Configuration**: A user-friendly setup process that guides you through the initial configuration, making it easy to get started.